blurrycontour/zuul-gerrit/doc/source/reference/glossary.rst

       credentials and location information for a specific source of events, whether that's a code review platform, a generic Git hosting site or an emitting protocol such as SMTP or SQL.

+   continuous deployment

+      A software release process that uses automated testing to validate if changes to a codebase are correct and stable for immediate autonomous deployment to a production environment.

+   continuous integration

+      A development practice where developers integrate code into a shared repository frequently, preferably several times a day.

    cross-project dependency